History

 The Big Win

 Thank you to everyone who got us this far: to those who showed up to our meetings for the last decade, to the pro-bono legal helpers, to the grandmas who have given guidance, and so many others.
-This win was possible because of countless contributions of time and energy, and because of a foundation laid by past environmental justice movements.
+This win was possible because of countless contributions of time and energy, and a foundation laid during decades of resistance.